Huntington’s Disease Timeline

 1976

-The first rat model of HD was developed by Joseph T. Coyle using kainic acid.
-The rats exhibited HD-like symptoms such as decreased weight, motor dysfunction, brain atrophy, and other cognitive impairments.
+The first rat model of Huntington’s disease was developed by Joseph T. Coyle using kainic acid.
+The rats exhibited Huntington’s disease-like symptoms such as weight loss, motor impairments, brain atrophy (loss of neurons and their connections), and other cognitive impairments.

 1979

-Nancy Wexler and her research team (Huntington’s Disease Collaborative Research Group) found out that HD was highly prevalent throughout families in Venezuela, so they travelled there and began trials in hopes that they would find the gene causing HD amongst families around the world.
+Nancy Wexler and her research team (Huntington’s Disease Collaborative Research Group) found out that Huntington’s disease was highly prevalent throughout families in Venezuela.
+The research group travelled there and began trials in attempt to find the gene causing Huntington’s disease amongst families around the world.

 1983

-The Huntington’s Disease Collaborative Research Group got one step closer to success in their HD trials in Venezuela and found a gene marker that was linked to HD on chromosome 4 – the section in DNA that HD is connected to.
+The Huntington’s Disease Collaborative Research Group got one step closer to success in their Huntington’s disease trials in Venezuela.
+They found a gene marker that was linked to Huntington’s disease on chromosome 4 – the section in DNA that Huntington’s disease is connected to.
 However, the gene itself was not yet uncovered.

 1993

-Success was finally reached in 1993 when the gene for Huntington’s disease was discovered due to the research efforts of the Huntington’s Disease Collaborative Research Group.
-They found that the gene causing HD in individuals had an abnormally high CAG repeat.
-As a result of these findings, researchers could begin to gain more understanding of HD, why it happens and how to develop a cure.
-Individuals in a HD family also were then able to get genetic testing to find out if they inherited the mutated HD gene or not.
+This year marks the biggest breakthrough that we have seen in the Huntington’s space so far.
+The Huntington’s Disease Collaborative Research Group found that the gene causing Huntington’s disease in individuals had an abnormally high CAG repeat in the HTT gene.
+As a result of these findings, researchers could begin to gain more understanding of Huntington’s disease and work towards developing a cure.
+Individuals in a Huntington’s disease family were also then able to undergo predictive testing to find out if they inherited the faulty HD gene or not.

 2011